 I own the private library of the first child in a family to ever graduate college.

-he would be back.
-He just wanted her college books because he’s so very proud of her.
+He just wanted her college books because he was so very proud of her.

 He didn’t even need to pay the tab